 As expected, the guy who looked naturally strong and fit was rated as having the most attractive male body, beating out the guys who weren’t muscular enough, as well as the guys who were considered overly musclebound.

-Finally, we showed women all of the photos at once and asked them to pick their absolute favourite male physique.
+Finally, we showed women all the photos at once and asked them to pick their absolute favourite male physique.
 Here’s what happened:

 - 19% of women chose Bob Harper’s body as the most attractive overall.